IAS Exam Cricket Puzzle

 You can check if your answer is correct by clicking on show answer below.
 If you get the right answer, please do share the riddle with your friends and family on WhatsApp, Facebook and other social networking sites.

-3 thoughts on “IAS Exam Cricket Puzzle”
+3 Replies to “IAS Exam Cricket Puzzle”

 1. I feel the answer is : 1751 Runs.
 Please let me know why shouldn’t we consider that the batsman can score 5 runs instead of 3 runs for the last ball of each over?? though it is not practically possible ???????